msveshnikov/allchat/README.md

 -   If your task require some compute, Python program will be created and executed in the background.
 Just say _Calculate first 100 Fibonacci numbers_
 -   Get the latest news from Google News in your preferred language and receive them directly in your inbox.
 Keep up with industry trends and advancements.
 Just say _Send me your comment about latest news_

+# RUN LOCALLY

 ## Environment variables

-You have to get some of those APIs and set environment variables (or put to .env file):
+You have to get some of those APIs and set environment variables (or put to .env file in the root folder):

 -   GEMINI_KEY - Gemini 1.5 key
 -   CLAUDE_KEY - Anthropic Key (for Haiku)